Hardcoded (video game)

 Hardcoded is an erotic dating simulator visual novel game developed and published by Ghosthug Games for Windows, macOS, and Linux.
 The game follows a droid named HC who runs away from her owners and joins the local trans community.

-Lead developer Kenzie Wintermelon was initially motivated to create Hardcoded to target the cisgender futanari fetish community, and to show them that becoming trans was an option for them.
+Lead developer Kenzie Wintermelon was initially motivated to create Hardcoded to target cisgender people with futanari fetishes, and to show them that becoming trans was an option for them.
 She and her codeveloper Trix wanted to create a game that showed positive aspects of the transgender community.
 Development on Hardcoded is ongoing and supported by Patreon donations.

 Hardcoded has been generally well-received, with critics remarking on its positive portrayal of the transgender community and its polished writing.

 Gameplay

 The dialogue, characters, and positive portrayal of trans women have been praised by critics.

 In Hardcoded, the player controls a droid, who goes by "Hard Coded" or HC for short, because her factory-made male deadname is "hardcoded" into her and she is not able to change it.
 HC ran away from her owners and joins the local trans community in Pira City at the beginning of the game.
-GelCorp, a massive corporation, is infecting everyone with pollution that makes everyone horny, and HC and her friends resolve to solve the mystery.

 The game uses point and click adventure controls, where the player clicks on objects and characters in the game to interact with them.
 HC is able to build relationships with characters in the game, and it follows dating simulator progression paths.
 The game includes numerous explicit sexual encounters with other characters throughout its progression.
 The player may earn coupons, a form of currency, through various tasks.
 Coupons may be used to buy clothing and furniture.

 Characters

-Hardcoded currently has seven main characters with whom the player may have an intimate relationship: Beryl, Magdalena, Cadence, Decima, Heather, Joi, and Olivia.
+Hardcoded has seven main characters with whom the player may have an intimate relationship: Beryl, Magdalena, Cadence, Decima, Heather, Joi, and Olivia.
 HC first meets Beryl when she helps HC escape from the police.
 Beryl is a shy volunteer librarian, and she has a strong maternal instinct.
 Magdalina is Beryl's girlfriend, and is initially suspicious of HC.
 Cadence is a goth witch who is close to Decima, and Decima is a droid mechanic with a robotic prosthetic right arm.
 Heather is HC's next door neighbor, and is an avid cosplayer and anime fan.
 Joi is a sex droid like HC, but is capable of more limited emotion and thought due to programming limitations.
 Olivia is a hacker.
 The player unlocks further characters throughout the game.

 The player may have intimate relationships with several characters in a single playthrough, with no consequence for doing so.
 In addition to one-on-one encounters, the player may also have threesomes with certain characters.